esphome/esphome-docs/components/display/lcd_display.rst

 .. note::

-    If you're not seeing anything on the display, make sure you try turning the contrast potentiometer around on the PCF8574 board.
+    If you're not seeing anything on the display, try turning the contrast potentiometer around on the PCF8574 board.

 .. _lcd-gpio: